1ammer/heat-loss-test/README.md

 # US County Population Aggregator

-This script processes a noisy US county demographics dataset, cleans it, and aggregates county-level population data into state-level totals.
+This script processes a noisy US county demographics dataset, cleans it, and outputs county-level population data as a CSV (one row per county).

-It also appends a **national total row** and saves the final results as a CSV file.
+In addition, the script aggregates the data to produce state-level totals and a national total row, saving these results in a separate CSV.

 ## Requirements